arvidsson-kaller/parallel-programming-tdde65/project/readme.md

 ## 5&emsp;Results

+The result regarding the ideal gas law, speedup and different implementations will be presented.

 #### 5.1&emsp;Ideal gas law

 The gas law $pV = nRT$ was verified by calculating the temperature $T$ based on the known values we got from running our program.
 If the program follows the gas law, then the temperature should remain constant for any combination of box size and particle amount.
 Our result can be seen in <a style="color:inherit;" href="#figure5">figure 5</a>, <a style="color:inherit;" href="#figure6">figure 6</a> and <a style="color:inherit;" href="#figure7">figure 7</a>